 The salary of a money manager can vary greatly and is more often than not based on the performance level of the employee and portfolio.
 Individual Money Managers normally charge a percentage of the value of the account.
 A typical percentage is one percent for accounts under the million dollar mark.
 Raising a portfolio's worth can greatly raise a manager's personal salary and consequently falls back on performance and drive.

 Working as a money manager has an average starting salary of $60,000.
-The starting salary is based on experience.
+The salary is based on experience.
 This means that the longer a manager stays with an institution and the better they do, the more money they can personally make.
 A money manager with experience has an average salary of $86,000 annually.

 Some financial institutions choose to charge the client a set amount annually and pay each manager a percentage of that fee.
 Larger firms are better to work for in these cases because the salaries are higher than a firm that may only hold ten to twenty accounts.
-Successful firms and even individuals can make up to a million dollars annually if they are determined and skilled enough.
+Successful firms and even individuals can make up to a million dollars or more annually if they are determined and skilled enough.